 If you need to replace parts on your shower faucet to stop a leak or repair damage, you have to know the type of faucet it is.
 It also helps to learn the brand name of the manufacturer of your faucet, since each brand has different repair parts.
 Finding out the type and brand requires some skill and persistence but when you know where to look, the job becomes much easier.
 You'll need few tools and about 10 minutes to complete this job.

 Assess the faucet and determine how many handles it has.
-If it is has two handles, it is a double-handle faucet, which means that the hot and cold water pipes each connect to separate handles.
+If it has two handles, it is a double-handle faucet, which means that the hot and cold water pipes each connect to separate handles.
 If it has one handle, it is a single-handle faucet.
 If the faucet has three handles, it is a rare three-handle model.
-If there are no handles but a series of buttons on a large panel, the faucet is a panel shower.
+The third handle works as a diverter, projecting the water flow either to the showerhead or to the bathtub fixture.

-Inspect the face of the shower head for a manufacturer name or symbol and then look for different nozzle patterns in the shower head to indicate massage or pulsating functions.
+Inspect the face of the showerhead for a manufacturer name or symbol and then look for different nozzle patterns in the showerhead to indicate massage or pulsating functions.
 Look for buttons on the side of the handle to indicate a control pad for the shower massage and pulsating functions.

-Point the shower head away from you and into the shower area.
+Point the showerhead away from you and into the shower area.
 Turn on the water and press the buttons on the shower handset.
-If you see individual bursts of water from the shower head, you have a pulsating or massage shower head.
+If you see individual bursts of water from the showerhead, you have a pulsating or massage showerhead.

 List all the features you have found along with the brand name to find out the type of shower faucet you own.
 If you are considering a replacement, it's worth the time to research and analyze your options.